-- A lot of problems of the form "guess and check" can be disguised as colouring. - Or, more generally, constraint satisfaction. - When stated in the form "is there a solution that satisfies the conditions.." these problems are called NP-complete. - And they are as hard as anything for which there is a guess-and-check algorithm! - The concept invented by Stephen Cook (and independently Leonid Levin) in 1971 - Made its way into popular culture, often as a synonym to "hard"... though we do not know for sure!
+- Can "disguise" every problem that has efficiently checkable solutions as map colouring! - The concept of NP-completeness was invented by Stephen Cook (and independently Leonid Levin) in 1971 - Made its way into popular culture, often as a synonym to "hard"... though we do not know for sure!